 It never hurts to have a little bit of luck by your side when you are Pinewood Derby racing just like when you are investing.
 While like playing poker, car racing, or investing, they are all skills and it is not luck.
 Luck does increase the intensity of your victory or downfall.
 So, while it may not be the most important thing, having a little bit of luck on your side in any endeavor cannot always be counted out.

 Have you ever helped your son in building a Pinewood Derby Car for Cub Scouts or Boy Scouts?
-This was my first experience with building a Pinewood Derby Car other than my own when I was a little boy.
 What do you think?
-Are their some financial lessons that I missed?
+Are there some financial lessons that I missed?
 I’d love to hear your thoughts in the comment section below.
-Thanks!